aditya-shirwatkar/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Legged Robotics
+  - Robotics
-  - Optimal Control
+  - Robot Learning
-  - Reinforcement Learning
+  - Legged Locomotion

 # Education to show in About widget
 education: